SteamWo1f/website-v2/README.md

 # website-v2
-A simple alterative to my liveterm website
+A simple replacement to my liveterm website